 The First Civil Senate of the Federal Court of Justice, which is responsible for competition law among other things, has to decide whether a breach by the operator of a social network of the obligation under data protection law to inform the users of this network about the scope and purpose of the collection and use of their data justifies claims for injunctive relief under competition law and can be pursued by consumer protection associations in an action before the civil courts.

 This question is disputed in the case law of the lower courts and in legal literature.
-It is argued that the General Data Protection Regulation contains an exhaustive regulation for the enforcement of the data protection provisions set out in this regulation and that associations therefore only have the right to bring an action under the conditions of Art.
+It is argued that the General Data Protection Regulation contains an exhaustive regulation for the enforcement of the data protection provisions laid down in this Regulation and that associations therefore only have the right to bring an action under the conditions of Art.
 80 of the General Data Protection Regulation, which were not met in the case in question.

 Others do not consider the provisions on legal enforcement in the General Data Protection Regulation to be conclusive and therefore continue to consider associations to be authorized to enforce claims for injunctive relief due to the violation of data protection provisions by way of an action before the civil courts, irrespective of the violation of specific rights of individual data subjects and without a mandate from a data subject.